4scotty/4scotty_challenge/README.md

 ## Presentation

 Full front application that allows you to play rock / paper / scissors. </br>
-NB : The Koa server is only used in development environment.
+NB: Server side code is only used to provide a development environment.

 ## Installing and start in development environment